aifer2007/hook-converter/README.md

 # Notes
 Here are some things to remember:

-• Hook is very glitchy, and can not currently convert projects.
+• Hook is still highly experimental, and currently can not currently convert projects.

 • Please don't form your reputation of Hook from early source code.